About the band

 VoM has had some hiccups along the way; they were unable to agree on a band name early on, beginning by alternating between “Members of Morphine & Jeremy Lyons” and the “Elastic Waste [sic] Band,” which morphed into “The Ever Expanding Elastic Waste Band”… until early in 2014 when someone asked Jeremy if he didn’t “play with the… um… the ‘vapors’ of Morphine?”
 And there was the name.

-Vapors of Morphine is currently writing and recording new music and accepting bookings across the world.
+Vapors of Morphine is currently finishing a new record, to be released in the fall of 2019.
+They are accepting bookings across the world.